flashlight/flashlight/docs/source/serialization.rst

       ar(v); // `v` is NOT saved
     }

 Versioning
 ^^^^^^^^^^

-flashlight supports versioning for save/load functions so that it is easier to maintain backward compatibility.
+flashlight supports versioning for saving and loading to make maintaining backward compatibility easier:

 ::